-Prior to making any distribution on the common units, we will reimburse CEPM for all expenses that it incurs on our behalf pursuant to the management services agreement.
+Prior to making any distribution on the common units, we will reimburse CEPM for expenses that it incurs on our behalf pursuant to the management services agreement.
 These expenses will include costs incurred on our behalf in performing accounting and financial and risk management services and some acquisition services, including costs for providing corporate staff and support services to us.
-CEPM charges on a fully allocated cost basis for services provided to us.
-This fully allocated cost basis is based on the percentage of time spent by personnel of CEPM and its affiliates on our matters and includes the compensation paid by CEPM and its affiliates to such persons and their allocated overhead.
-The allocation of compensation expense for such persons will be determined based on a good faith estimate of the value of each such person's services performed on our business and affairs, subject to the periodic review and approval of our audit or conflicts committee.
+CEPM charges on an allocated cost basis for services provided to us.
+This allocated cost basis is based on the percentage of time spent by personnel of CEPM and its affiliates on our matters.
+The allocation of these costs for such personnel will be determined based on a good faith estimate of the value of each such person's services performed on our business and affairs, subject to the periodic review and approval of our audit or conflicts committee.
 The reimbursement of expenses to CEPM could adversely affect our ability to pay cash distributions to our unitholders.